walmartlabs/lacinia/docs/tutorial/component.rst

 Refactoring to Components
 =========================

-Before we add the next bit of functionality to our application, its time to take a small detour, into the use of Stuart Sierra's `component <https://github.com/stuartsierra/component>`_ library. [#vid]_
+Before we add the next bit of functionality to our application, it's time to take a small detour, into the use of Stuart Sierra's `component <https://github.com/stuartsierra/component>`_ library. [#vid]_